FUEL CELL and Water Electrolysis Technologies– Part 2-100: Fuel cell modules and water electrolysis modules – Safety

 This document is not intended to limit or inhibit technological advancement.
 An appliance employing materials or having forms of construction differing from those detailed in the requirements of this document can be examined and tested according to the purpose of these requirements and, if found to be substantially equivalent, can be considered to comply with this document.

-The modules are components of final product or system.
-These products or systems require evaluation according to appropriate end-product safety requirements.
+The fuel cell stacks and fuel cell modules are components of a final product or system.
+The final products or systems that integrate these fuel cell stacks or fuel cell modules will require evaluation according to appropriate end-product safety requirements, such as:

 This document covers only up to the DC output of the fuel cell module.

-This document does not apply to peripheral devices outside the module as illustrated in Figure 1 and Figure 1A.
+This document does not apply to peripheral devices outside the fuel cell module as illustrated in Figure 1.

 This document does not cover the storage and delivery of fuel and oxidant to the fuel cell module.